Azure/azure-sdk-for-net/sdk/cosmosdb/Azure.ResourceManager.CosmosDB/src/autorest.md

     to: ThroughputSettingsProperties
 - rename-model:
     from: SqlDatabaseGetResults
-    to: SqlDatabase
+    to: CosmosDBSqlDatabase
 - rename-model:
     from: SqlDatabaseGetProperties
-    to: SqlDatabaseProperties
+    to: CosmosDBSqlDatabaseProperties
 - rename-model:
     from: SqlContainerGetResults
-    to: SqlContainer
+    to: CosmosDBSqlContainer
 - rename-model:
     from: SqlContainerGetProperties
-    to: SqlContainerProperties
+    to: CosmosDBSqlContainerProperties
 - rename-model:
     from: SqlStoredProcedureGetResults
-    to: SqlStoredProcedure
+    to: CosmosDBSqlStoredProcedure
 - rename-model:
     from: SqlStoredProcedureGetProperties
-    to: SqlStoredProcedureProperties
+    to: CosmosDBSqlStoredProcedureProperties
 - rename-model:
     from: SqlUserDefinedFunctionGetResults
-    to: SqlUserDefinedFunction
+    to: CosmosDBSqlUserDefinedFunction
 - rename-model:
     from: SqlUserDefinedFunctionGetProperties
-    to: SqlUserDefinedFunctionProperties
+    to: CosmosDBSqlUserDefinedFunctionProperties
 - rename-model:
     from: SqlTriggerGetResults
-    to: SqlTrigger
+    to: CosmosDBSqlTrigger
 - rename-model:
     from: SqlTriggerGetProperties
-    to: SqlTriggerProperties
+    to: CosmosDBSqlTriggerProperties
 - rename-model:
     from: MongoDBDatabaseGetResults
     to: MongoDBDatabase